resistanceisliberty/panopti.ca/README.md

   </picture>
 </p>

-Name after the prototypical metaphor for mass surveillance, Jeremy Bentham's [Panopticon](https://www.ebsco.com/research-starters/history/panopticon), this project is a Canada-focused map of automatic licence plate readers (ALPRs), built on crowdsourced [OpenStreetMap](https://www.openstreetmap.org) data.
+Named after the prototypical metaphor for mass surveillance, Jeremy Bentham's [Panopticon](https://www.ebsco.com/research-starters/history/panopticon), this project is a Canada-focused map of automatic licence plate readers (ALPRs), built on crowdsourced [OpenStreetMap](https://www.openstreetmap.org) data.
 It shows where ALPR / Flock-style surveillance cameras are deployed across Canada so people can see them.